 - npm start --localhost --Android or Expo start --localhost –Android.

 This starts the development server.
 You have the alternative of scanning the QR code from the server to run the expo project.

 In Expo CLI, you cannot create native modules (for Android or iOS) written in Objective – C or Java-like in plain React Native.
-Expo CLI also takes more memory space for a simple “Hello World” program as it comes with all Expo SDK solutions.
-But if you have a small team or want to go for faster mobile application development, you can opt for Expo CLI.
+Expo CLI also takes more memory space for a simple “Hello World” program, as it comes with all Expo SDK solutions.
+But if you have a small team or want faster mobile application development, you can opt for Expo CLI.

 On the other hand, if a different feature needs to display on Android or iOS, plain React Native will be the best choice.
 However, it has a downside; for developing applications for iOS, you need macOS and XCode.
 The same goes for Android, i.e., you need Android Studio.
 Also, setting up the project takes a long time in plain to React Native.
 You can migrate your project from Expo and continue building your application, but you need to install some alternative dependencies that you used in the expo, and you might have to refactor your code.